Medicare News and Healthcare Updates, Retirement Investing Strategies and Articles

 1. Not Buying Insurance With Your HSA

-Instead, you can also use your HSA to pay for certain insurance premiums.
-These include COBRA premiums, long-term care insurance premiums, and, if you’re 65 or older, Medicare.
+Instead, you can use your HSA to pay certain insurance premiums.
+These include COBRA premiums, long-term care insurance premiums, and Medicare if you’re 65 or older.
 However, Medigap premiums are NOT eligible expenses.

-If you wait until you reach full retirement age to claim your Social Security benefit, you’ll be given a choice to receive a lump sum of retroactive benefit that dates back six months.
+If you wait until you reach full retirement age to claim your Social Security benefit, you’ll be able to choose to receive a lump sum of retroactive benefit that dates back six months.

-However, if you choose to take that lump sum, that means you also have chosen to sign up for Medicare retroactively.
-That may be a problem if you’ve been making regular HSA contributions because you can’t do both.
+However, if you choose to take that lump sum, you have also decided to sign up for Medicare retroactively.
+That may be a problem if you’ve made regular HSA contributions because you can’t only do one.
 Contributing to a health savings account while enrolled in Medicare leads to excess contributions.

-If this happens, you’ll need to withdraw the amount of excess contribution you’ve made before Tax Day, and they will be included in your taxable income, OR you’ll pay a 6% excise tax for every tax year the excess contributions remain in your account.
+If this happens, you’ll need to withdraw the excess contributions you’ve made before Tax Day, and they will be included in your taxable income.
+OR you’ll pay a 6% excise tax for every tax year the excess contributions remain in your account.
 Ouch.

 3. Using Your Health Savings Account to Pay for Non-Medical Expenses